ritterim/rimdev-blog/src/content/posts/2023-04-11-never-get-bit-by-z-index-again.md

 }
 ```

 Voilá!
-We _shouldn't_ need the comment anymore but it doesn't hurt to have it.
-With this method, any change to the filters z-index will not effect how the 2 elements stack.
+We _shouldn't_ need the comment anymore, but it doesn't hurt to have it.
+With this method, any change to the filters z-index will not affect how the 2 elements stack.